 Associate Professor and SEC Externship Coordinator

-To be eligible for enrollment in any CLC clinical course interested students must complete an Application for Enrollment, interview and be accepted by the Supervising Attorney of the Program for which the student has applied.
+To be eligible for enrollment in any CLC clinical course, interested students must complete an Application for Enrollment (which is available in the CLC Reception office, Notre Dame Room G-18), interview and be accepted by the Supervising Attorney of the particular program for which the student has applied.
 Any student who applies to multiple programs must be interviewed by the Supervising Attorney for each program.
-Students must turn in their application prior to the interview with one of the Supervising Attorneys.
+However, students may enroll in only one (1) in-house clinical program or Externship and may not enroll in the General Externship multiple times (including the Summer Externship course when offered, unless permission is granted by the Clinical Director).
+Students must turn in their applications to the CLC Reception office prior to the interview with one of the Supervising Attorneys.
 The Application requires that a resume be attached and that the student complete a brief personal statement of interest.
-Applications for the Spring 2013 semester are due in to the CLC Office (Notre Dame G-18) by close of business on TBA.
-Additionally, students may sign up for interviews at any time as specified by the particular programís supervising attorney in the CLC Office.
-Interviews will be scheduled with the individual Supervising Attorneys during the period from TBA.

-Students who are accepted into any of the clinical programs will be notified by e-mail posting prior to the start of the registration period for the Spring semester.
-Additionally, copies of the acceptance list will be posted in the CLC and around the Law School.
-A short waitlist may also be posted for each program; students who are waitlisted will be notified should a slot in the desired clinical program become available.
-Students may not register for a clinical course unless and until they are officially accepted into the program.
-The Clinic Director will notify officials in the Law Schoolís Recordís Office as to which students will be permitted to register.
+Students who are accepted into any of the clinical programs will be notified by e-mail and/or posting prior to the start of the registration period for the upcoming Fall semester.
+Additionally, copies of the acceptance list may be posted in the CLC and around the Law School.
+A short waitlist may also be maintained for each program; students who are waitlisted will be notified should a slot in the desired clinical program become available.
+When a student has been officially accepted into any of the Clinical programs or externships, the student’s name will be submitted to Law School’s Records Office for registration.

 Civil Rights Clinic (CRC)